Fun stuff / South Korea

 The trains, the Wi-Fi, the food culture – everything is super-fast in South Korea.
 Apparently, it’s the fastest Wi-Fi in the world.
 The high-speed railway is great too – you can get from Seoul in the north of the country to Busan in the south in about three hours.
 That’s almost the entire length of the country in three Squid Game episodes.

 So, there you have it, 7 fun facts about South Korea that you might not know.
-If this has tickled your curiosity, check out our new working holiday offer in South Korea.
+If these facts have tickled your curiosity, there's no better way to experience everyday life in South Korea than by living there.

 ABOUT THE AUTHOR